rumax/react-native-PixelsCatcher/README.md

 ### Run android

+*To run android emulator, [emulator command](https://developer.android.com/studio/run/emulator-commandline) is used.
+It has to be defined in the system PATH or an `ANDROID_EMULATOR` system variable can be used to specify it.*

 There are two options to run UI snapshots:

   1) Using the generated `apk` file, provided via the `appFile`.
 In this case